-A Georgia home warranty is a service agreement that provides peace of mind for homeowners by covering the cost of repair and replacement when major systems and appliances break down.
+Living without air conditioning in the middle of a Georgia summer can throw a wrench in your plans.
+Fortunately, a home warranty can help.
+A home warranty is a service agreement that provides homeowners peace of mind by covering the cost of repair and replacement when major systems and appliances break down.

 The highest-rated home warranty companies in Georgia include: